jpjones76/SeisIO.jl/docs/src/fileformats.rst

 *Warnings*
 ---------
 #.
-Although the Win32 data format is technically open, accessing documentation requires an NIED login, which is not available to the general public.
+Although the Win32 data format is technically open, accessing documentation requires an NIED login.
+NIED access is not available to the general public.
 #.
-Redistribution of Win32 files is prohibited.
+Redistribution of Win32 files is strictly prohibited.
 #.
-Win32 channel files are not synchronized among different network operators, leaving them prone to human error; non-NIED channel files supplied by NIED data requests may contain inconsistencies, particularly in instrument gains.
+Win32 channel files are not synchronized among different network operators, leaving them prone to human error.
+Non-NIED channel files supplied by NIED data requests may contain inconsistencies, particularly in instrument gains.

 Batch Read